 When you reinstall Firefox it still uses your old profile with all the legacy stuff that you had.
 That said, you are luck, there's a new feature that allows you to "Reset" Firefox.
 This will remove some of the bits that may be causing problems while it keeps your bookmarks and some of the other important stuff safe.

-Check it out and let me know if it works: Reset Firefox – easily fix most problems
+Check it out and let me know if it works: Refresh Firefox - reset add-ons and settings

 Thanks for the help.